-Staying Safe on the Internet Protecting Physical Security What To Do When Things Go Wrong
+What To Do Wher Things Go Wrong

 It is essential to keep your devices physically secure.
-But physical security goes beyond just devices, and should include strategies to protect everything else in your world: such as hard-copy documents, your organization's office or work spaces, and of course you, your staff, and volunteers.
+Keep in mind that physical security goes beyond just devices, and should include strategies to protect everything else in your world.
+This includes hard-copy documents; your organization's office or work spaces; and of course you, your staff, and volunteers.